 With unique flavor combinations and dishes for all occasions, Bangladesh is a country that can take you on of Asia’s most exciting and memorable culinary adventures.

 There’s intense heat and spice for those who love curries and richer dishes.
-There’s hearty carbohydrates and street food dishes for those looking for comforting, authentic Bangladeshi cooking.
+There are hearty carbohydrates and street food dishes for those looking for comforting, authentic Bangladeshi cooking and truly delicious food.
 And there’s a sweet, fruity side to this wonderous cuisine for those who love to try desserts and drinks.

 Whether it be in Bangladesh or in your home kitchen, there is a world of joy and flavor to delve into.
 So be sure to keep this list of traditional foods handy, ready for when your next foodie travel adventure takes you to the colors, spices, and combinations of Bangladeshi cuisine.